manasdas17/IoT-Django/iotdemo/README.md

 	"django.core.context_processors.media",
 	"django.core.context_processors.request",
 )
-#For Django v1.7 only!
-Use something else for v1.8.
+''' For Django v1.7 only!
+Use something else for v1.8. '''
 </pre></code>
 <br/>
 (2) Edit the project's "urls.py" and change: <br/>